CSCC012023/final-project-s23-perfect-strangers/doc/sprint0/product_backlog.md

 ​
 ## User Story 18
 ​
-As a registered GOGO user, I want a dashboard which will show me events based on my interests so that I can find events I am interested in easily and in an expedient manner.
+As a registered GOGO user, I want a dashboard that will show me events based on my interests so that I can find events I am interested in easily and in an expedient manner.

 Given the user is registered, when they log in, then their dashboard should show events tailored to their interests.

 ## User Story 19

-As a logged-in user, I would like to have an onMe checkbox in my invitation so that I can indicate to the invitee that I am willing to pay for their ticket.
+As a logged-in user, I would like to have an "onMe" checkbox in my invitation so that I can indicate to the invitee that I am willing to pay for their ticket.

 Given the invited user is logged in, when the invite-sending user checks the onMe feature and sends the invitation, then the invitee should see that the inviter is willing to pay.